Skip to content

 A rhythmic clicking or ticking sound often points to something being loose or out of place.

-• The Cause: The most common cause of clicking brakes is movement in the brake pads.
-The hardware (shims and clips) that is supposed to hold the pads tightly in the caliper bracket may be worn, broken, or missing, allowing the pad to shift and “click” when the brakes are first applied or released.
-It can also be caused by a loose caliper bolt.
+• The Cause: The most common cause is movement in the brake pads.
+The hardware (shims and clips) that holds the pads tightly in the caliper may be worn, broken, or missing, allowing the pad to shift and “click” when the brakes are applied or released.

 Rumbling or Vibration (Judder) in the Pedal

 This isn’t just a sound; it’s a feeling.
-When you brake, you feel a pulsing or vibration through the brake pedal or even the steering wheel.
+When you brake, you feel a pulsing or vibration through the brake pedal or steering wheel.

 • The Cause: The primary reason for this is warped brake rotors.
-Over time, intense heat from braking can cause the flat metal of the rotor to develop slight high and low spots.
-When the pads clamp down on this uneven surface, they grab and release rapidly, creating the shuddering sensation you feel.
-This is a very common issue.
+Intense heat from braking can cause the flat metal of the rotor to develop slight high and low spots.
+When the pads clamp down on this uneven surface, they grab and release rapidly, creating the shuddering sensation.

-• What to Do: The fix for warped rotors is either to “resurface” them (machining them down until they are perfectly flat again) or to replace them entirely.
+• What to Do: The fix for warped rotors is either to “resurface” them (machining them flat) or to replace them entirely.
 Resurfacing is only possible if the rotors are still thick enough to remain within a safe tolerance.

 Common Culprits Beyond Normal Wear and Tear